-- 4) Public health problems associated with drilling and fracking, including occupational health and safety problems, are increasingly well documented.
-Among residents living near drilling and fracking operations, documented indicators variously include increased rates of hospitalization, self-reported respiratory problems and rashes, motor vehicle fatalities, trauma, drug abuse, and low birth weight among infants.
-As we go to press, a new study from Johns Hopkins University finds a 40 percent increase in the risk of preterm birth among infants born to mothers who live nearby active drilling and fracking sites in Pennsylvania.\ Among workers, risks include both toxic exposures and accidents.
+Among workers, risks include both toxic exposures and accidents.
 Benzene has been detected in the urine of wellpad workers in Colorado and Wyoming.
 The National Institute for Occupational Safety and Health named oil and gas extraction industry workers among those at risk for silicosis, an incurable lung disease caused by exposure to silica dust, from the silica sand that is used extensively in fracking operations.
 Fatality rates among workers in the oil and gas extraction sector in North Dakota were seven times the national fatality rates in this industry, which itself has more deaths from fires and explosions than any other private industry.
 An increase in workplace deaths has accompanied the fracking boom in West Virginia.
-As we go to press, a new census from the Bureau of Labor Statistics finds that the number of fatal work injuries in oil and gas extraction industries rose 27 percent between 2013 and 2014.\\ - 5) Natural gas is a bigger threat to the climate than previously believed.
+Nationwide, the number of fatal work injuries in oil and gas extraction industries reached a new high in 2014, according to the most recent analysis from the Bureau of Labor Statistics.

+5) Natural gas is a bigger threat to the climate than previously believed.
 Methane is a much more potent greenhouse gas than formerly appreciated.
-The Intergovernmental Panel on Climate Change now estimates that, over a 20-year time frame, methane can, pound for pound, trap 86 times more heat than carbon dioxide.\\\ Further, real-world leakage rates greatly exceed earlier estimates.
-In the heavily drilled Barnett Shale of northeastern Texas, methane emissions were shown to be 50 percent higher than the EPA had estimated.
-Fracking operations and associated infrastructure contribute 71 to 85 percent of the methane emissions in the region.
-Researchers discovered that much of these emissions originated not from accidental leaks but from losses that
+The Intergovernmental Panel on Climate